JRowles447/go-weather-app/README.md

 # go-weather-app [![build](https://github.com/JRowles447/go-weather-app/actions/workflows/package.yaml/badge.svg?branch=main)](https://github.com/JRowles447/go-weather-app/actions/workflows/package.yaml)

-This app prompts a user for a zip code and provides them with current weather information based on their location.
+This app runs a gin server with endpoints to query weather for a provided zip code.
 Under the hood it leverages the OpenWeather API.
 For more information about the OpenWeather API, please refer to the following: [OpenWeather](https://openweathermap.org/).

 ## To Run
 In order to run the application, clone the repository and run the following from the project root: